thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 With digital machines, quantity is represented as a string of discrete digits.

 With analogue machines, quantity is a physical property _in itself_ rather than a representation.
-This could be, for example, the lowering of a weight, the flow of a liquid or an electrical charge.This physical behaviour is **analagous** to the system that is being modelled.
+This could be, for example: the lowering of a weight, the flow of a liquid, or an electrical charge.
+This physical behaviour is **analagous** to the system that is being modelled.
 Quantities are continuously variable values rather than discrete (discontinuous values).

-Digital machines produce results by _calculation_ whereas analogue machines produce results by _measurement_, e.g. the height of liquid in a tank or the time it taks for a tank to be emptied,
+Digital machines produce results by _calculation_ whereas analogue machines produce results by _measurement_, e.g. the height of liquid in a tank or the time it taks for a tank to be emptied.

-### Examples
+### Examples of analogue computers

 #### The Phillips Hydraulic Computer